javieradh/airflow/README.md

 ### 5. Create Admin User

-Create an admin user with the following command:
+Create an admin user with the following command: (needed to access the Airflow UI, choose anything you want but ensure role = Admin)

 ```bash
 airflow users create \